Pausa para uma água de coco na praia do Itararé em São Vicente

 Dave Riley em Poços de Caldas

 Dave and I flew in on separate flights and met up at the airport in Sao Paulo, Brazil.
 It was a great coincidence to run into my old friend Teddy Morgan at the airport customs line as we both arrived in the country.
 It was here we met Adrian, Luciano, and their friend and aspiring harmonica player, Barney Virlei, who would be our driver for a good part of the trip.
 We had a 3 or 4 hour drive from Sao Paulo to Pocos de Caldas, where our first show would be.
 The drive involved some sight seeing.
 We stopped at a wonderful restaurant where waiters would bring skewers of various delicious meats, each with a unique and wonderful flavor.
 Dave Riley normally does not embrace the cuisine of a foreign country ("Where is the McDonald's?"), but he really took to the the Brazilian dishes.
 I really enjoyed the popular Brazilian specialty of chicken hearts, which I had never tasted before.
 At another point on this drive we stopped at a rest area and Dave and I took photos with some little monkeys who were easily persuaded from their tree by the lure of a banana.
 When we arrived at our destination we settled into our rooms, cleaned up, and had a nice dinner before rehearsing with Adrian Flores for the next night's show.
 Our first show was at an old train station that had been converted into a venue, and had become the home of a regular community concert series.
 Luciano Boca's band opened before Dave and I took the stage.
 Luciano and his son, Pedro Otávio, would later join us as special guests at the end of our set.
 It appears that the community was really primed for the show as we had a full house and an amazingly warm response.
 Thanks to Luciano's promotional efforts and to the kind people of Pocos De Caldas.
-To see the poster for this event click here
+To see the poster for this event click here.

 Bob Corritone em Poços de Caldas